Shipbuilding News, October 2020

 The New York-based OceanX exploration nonprofit has taken delivery of a 38-foot research tender built by Metal Shark.

 The aluminum monohull Ocean Explorer was built on Metal Shark’s 38 Defiant design.
-The vessel is outfitted as an offshore marine platform as well as floating digital production studio.
+The vessel is outfitted as an offshore marine platform as well as a floating digital production studio.

 Propulsion comes from twin 550-hp Cummins QSB 6.7 diesel inboard engines paired with HamiltonJet HJ292 waterjets.
 The boat is equipped with a HamiltonJet JETanchor system for station keeping and “virtual anchoring,” and a Seakeeper system reduces pitch and roll.